WeblateOrg/weblate/docs/admin/backup.rst

 Files
 ~~~~~

-If you have enough backup space, simply backup the whole :setting:`DATA_DIR`.
+If you have enough backup space, simply back up the whole :setting:`DATA_DIR`.
 This
-is safe bet even if it includes some files you don't want.
+is a safe bet even if it includes some files you don't want.
-The following sections describe in detail what you should back up and what you
+The following sections describe what you should back up and what you
-can skip.
+can skip in detail.

 .. _backup-dumps: